dendronhq/dendron-site/vault/dendron.ref.commands.md

 This modifier enables different alias modes.

 Here is the list of available alias modes:
-1. `snippet`: Inserted note link resolves into a VSCode snippet string
+1. `snippet`: Inserted note link resolves into a VS Code snippet string
 1. `selection`: Extracts the selection of the active note and use it as the alias.
 1. `title`: Use the note title of the linked note as alias.
 1. `prompt`: Open an input box that will prompt for an input for the alias.